 Paul gives a few details from the teaching of those who were causing the falling away of some during his time.
 From generation to generation the type of false doctrine changes but it always causes the same result: apostasy.

-In this case, the teaching promoted a form of ascetic practices to become more "spiritual."
+In this case, the false teaching promoted ascetic practices to become more "spiritual."
 (For example, no meat, no marriage and other restrictions that would somehow increase one's level of spirituality.)

 The "doctrine" behind these practices was called dualism, a form of Gnostic teaching.

 - Basically it taught that man had dual natures: spirit (from God) and flesh (or matter).

 - The goal was to unite the human spirit with God's Spirit.

 - There were two ways this could be done: